JCHaefner/Autoencoder-for-Radio-Denoising/README.md

 # The file "analysis_Haefner.ipynb" contains my autoencoder neural network I wrote for a university course in advanced data analysis in physics.
 # The assignment was to remove the noise from artificially generated neutrino radio signals.
-# I recieved a 1.0 for my work!